sriumcp/docs/docs/tutorials/load-test-grpc.md

 ??? note "Some variations and extensions of this experiment"
     1. The [grpc task](../user-guide/tasks/grpc.md) can be configured with load related parameters such as the total number of requests, requests per second, or number of concurrent connections.
-    2. The [assess task](../user-guide/tasks/assess.md) can be configured with SLOs for any of [Iter8's built-in grpc load test metrics](../user-guide/tasks/grpc.md#metrics).
+    2. The [assess task](../user-guide/tasks/assess.md) can be configured with SLOs for any [metric collected by the grpc task](../user-guide/tasks/grpc.md#metrics).

 ***